thedatabaseme/pythia/docs/05_UPGRADE.md

 # Upgrade a Database with Pythia

 You may want to Upgrade (e.G. 18c to 19c) an Oracle Database using Pythia.
 Pythia will thereby using the "autoupgrade" Feature of Oracle.
+This can be done by specifying the `upgrade` TAG.

-Be aware, Pythia assumes, that both the source and the target RDBMS Version is already installed on the system when specifying the "upgrade" TAG.
+Be aware, Pythia assumes, that both the source and the target RDBMS Version is already installed on the system when specifying the `upgrade` TAG.
 If this isn't the case, you need to specify the "rdbms" TAG like described [here](https://github.com/thedatabaseme/pythia/blob/master/docs/02_INSTALL_RDBMS.md)

 ## Upgrade Modes